EssayGrader Help

 • Security & Privacy

-• Step 1 - Become familiar with the new Home screen
+• Step 1 - Become familiar with the Home screen

 • Step 2 - Create a folder structure manually